You can find the answers to many common admissions questions here.

 Q. Can students go off campus?
 Can students travel or go home on weekends/holidays?

-A. Students can go off campus to local destinations whenever they have free time in their schedule, provided that they travel in pairs and follow check-out procedures.
-Due to UWC ISAK Japan’s full academic and co-curricular program, travel to locations outside the Karuizawa area is currently limited to once per month, and parent and school permission are required.
+A. Students can go off campus to local destinations whenever they have free time in their schedule, provided that they follow check-out procedures.
+Travel to locations outside the Karuizawa area requires parent and school permission.
 Students are welcome to go home during longer holiday breaks.

 Q. Can students remain on campus during the summer and winter breaks?